su8/pinky-bar/README.md

 use **--without-colours** to skip the following step:

-* dwm compiled with [statuscolor](https://github.com/wifiextender/dwm-fork/blob/master/patches/statuscolours.diff) patch.
-The colours in use are specified in your [config.h](https://github.com/wifiextender/dwm-fork/blob/master/config.h#L6)
+* dwm compiled with statuscolor patch applied.
+The colours in use are specified in your dwm config.h

 ## Wish list